-These are the Best Mechanical Keyboards to buy: Corsair, Logitech, Razer, and more
+These are the Best Mechanical Keyboards to buy in July: Corsair, Logitech, Razer, and more

 The PC market continues to make headlines due to the global chipset crisis, not to mention the scarcity of GPUs worldwide.
-But today, we are looking at an important PC component that’s often overlooked or is usually an afterthought when buying or building a PC, despite being a key member of the board.
-There are tons of keyboards available in various shapes and sizes at different price points, and we’ve got a list of some of the best mechanical keyboards that you should consider for your next purchase.
+But today, we’re looking at an important PC component that’s often overlooked or is usually an afterthought when buying or building a PC, despite being a key member of the board.
+There are many keyboards available in various shapes and sizes at different price points, and we’ve got a list of some of the best mechanical keyboards you should consider for your next purchase.

 Why should you buy a Mechanical Keyboard?